 The natural tears provide a range of essential tasks.
 Tears can protect the eyes and deliver nutrients to the surface of the eye.
 They also keep the eye clean and lubricated.
 In fact, contact lenses are not placed on the eyeball.
 Instead, they float above the top of the natural tear film.
 It is essential that patients maintain quality and quantity when it comes to tears.
 With dry eye syndrome, patients will need to find a treatment that maintains hydration to the eyes to keep patients comfortable.
 Patients may also want to take into account their environment.
 Patients who regularly wear contact lenses or stare at computer screens may be at a higher risk of developing dry eye conditions.

 What are the treatment options for chronic dry eye?

 First, an ophthalmologist will want to evaluate the severity of dry eye and determine a cause.
 Punctal plus or eye drops are often the first line of treatment for patients who have mild to moderate dry eye.
 Patients may also require specialized prescription eye drops such as Restatis Ophthalmic Emulsion to increase natural tear production and reduce inflammation and redness.

 Call North Suburban Eye Associates, P.C. today!

-Schedule an appointment at one of our five convenient locations throughout the communities of Waltham, Beverly, Wakefield, and Winchester, MA to discuss your needs.
+Schedule an appointment at one of our four convenient locations throughout the communities of Waltham, Beverly, Wakefield, and Winchester, MA to discuss your needs.
 Our professionals can be reached at (781) 245-5200 and provide ophthalmologic care for new and current patients.

 Posted in: Dry Eyes